headzoo/deskpro-sdk-react/docs/pages/tutorials/settings.md

 ```

 ### Step 2.
 Update the manifest
 Update the "deskpro" property in the _package.json_, which you can find in your project root.
 Change the "title" property to "Settings Form".
+An app storage variable named "settings" is also declared under the "storage" property.

 ```json
 {